 |Watler Cemetery||(345) 749-1121||3.0 mi.
 East-Southeast of Central Georgetown||Grand Cayman|

-Guests will enjoy some other interesting local attractions in the Cayman Islands.
+Visitors will discover some other worthwhile places worth visiting in the Cayman Islands.

-If the nitty gritty aspects of life by the sea interest you, consider visiting Cayman Brac Lighthouse.
+If the nitty gritty aspects of maritime life intrigue you, you should think about visiting Cayman Brac Lighthouse.
 Cayman Brac Lighthouse isn't the most elaborate of its kind, but it is definitely worth a visit for the views and photo opportunities alone.

 |Cayman Brac Lighthouse||Lighthouse||1.7 mi.
 East of Central Spot Bay||Cayman Brac|